chris4jahn/Cloud-Coffeebreak/_posts/2024-12-06-santas-journey-to-the-cloud-how-azure-expressroute-saves-christmas.md

 But this was no ordinary migration.
 Santa deals with a lot of personal information, including names, addresses, and wish lists.
 Ensuring a secure and resilient connection to the cloud was crucial to protect sensitive data and deliver the right gifts to every child.

 ## Santa’s choice?
-Azure ExpressRoute.
+Azure ExpressRoute

 ### Why Santa Chose Azure ExpressRoute